-At the same time, many of them still pay homage to Japanese culture while offering high quality craftsmanship and close attention to detail.
+At the same time, many of these different lines still pay homage to Japanese culture, while offering high quality craftsmanship and close attention to detail.

 For decades now Japan has been a breeding ground for some of the world’s most creative and innovative designers and brands, many of which still fly under the radar for Western shoppers.

-To help shed some light on them, below we’ve rounded up 43 of the best Japanese clothing brands where you can find cool clothes and fashion-forward styles.
+To help shed some light on them, below we’ve rounded up dozens of the best Japanese clothing brands where you can find unique, fashion-forward clothes to elevate your personal style.

 The 43 Top Japanese Clothing Brands

 Looking for the coolest Japanese fashion brands?
 Look no further.

 One of Japan’s most popular brands, Uniqlo is known for offering essential clothing staples and pretty high-quality products, all for affordable prices.

 Now a global company, the popular Japanese clothing brand has expanded their customer base to nearly 20 different countries.

 It’s become especially popular among millennials in North America, especially in urban centers like New York and San Francisco.